lucasvalenca1/lucasvalenca1/README.md

 ## 🎯 What I Do

-I lead full-cycle product delivery—from discovery and strategy through launch and growth.
+I lead full-cycle product delivery from discovery and strategy through launch and growth.
 My track record includes 25-30% efficiency improvements, 40% user engagement growth, and scaling businesses to £1.2M revenue.
 I thrive at bridging the gap between business, product, and engineering teams to ship products that matter.
 ## 🔧 Technical Skills

 Core Languages & Platforms: SQL - Python - JavaScript - Java - PHP - Mendix (Low-Code)